allydunham/dnacomb/README.md

 ```

 The inputs and outputs are described below.
+We have also developed a [companion Nextflow pipeline](https://github.com/allydunham/dnacomb_pipeline) managing processing of raw sequence reads into count tables, making it easier to process many samples in parallel, particular on an HPC system.

 The package can also be used programatically in your own Rust programs (or via e.g. Python if you build a wrapper library), but this is less well supported and tested.
 More details on the package internals and library interface can be found on [docs.rs](https://docs.rs/dnacomb/latest/dnacomb/).